Carq/PerformanceLab/README.md

 # PerformanceLab.IsNumber

-## The faster way to check if string is number
+## The fastest way to check if a string is a number

 Results for 5 000 000 checks: